by Octavian Sarbatoare

 Suggested Further Reading

 This article is copyright-protected.
 The author grants the right

-to copy and distribute this file,
+to copy and distribute this file, provided it remains unmodified

-copyright is retained.
+and original authorship and copyright is retained.